Characters appearing in Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?

 - Deadpan Snarker: He does this when he's around his mom.

-- Disappeared Dad: Zigzagged.
-Mr. Oosuki doesn't appear at all in the novel, but Masato explains he does exist and is just on a business trip.
+- Disappeared Dad: Masato states that his father does exist and is just on a business trip.
+He appears in volume 11.

 - Genre Savvy: He's much more knowledgeable about modern MMORPGs and their mechanics compared to Mamako.